jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 ### Story—Not unique

-**BEEP...BEEP...BEEP...Thank you for calling claims, how can I help you?**
+**DING...DING...DING...Thank you for calling claims, how can I help you?**

 An insurance broker looking for an update on a rental car status.
 I can help you with that.
 5 mins.
 Approve additional rental days if there was a mistake somewhere or the call goes too long.

-**BEEP...BEEP...BEEP...Thank you for calling claims, how can I help you?**
+**DING...DING...DING...Thank you for calling claims, how can I help you?**

 Claim has not been processed.
 Vehicle sitting at the tow yard for 28 days.
 Insured has no collision coverage.
 Insured has to pay.
 No good reason why the claim wasn't processed earlier.
 Now what?
 A long and angry call I bet.

-**BEEP...BEEP...BEEP...Thank you for calling claims, how can I help you?**
+**DING...DING...DING...Thank you for calling claims, how can I help you?**

 Other repair company sharing crash details and confirming who is at fault.
 I wonder what they're pending.
 I hope I can close one of my claims now.

 ---